mabreyes/adserver-tutorial/README.md

 ```

 ## Advertiser

-An advertiser is an individual or company that wants to place advertisements from the advertising zone of a specific publisher.
-The advertiser create and manage ad campaigns consisting of banner images and landing pages.
+A person or business that wants to post advertisements from a certain publisher's advertising zone is known as an advertiser.
+The advertiser develops and oversees ad campaigns that include landing pages and banner imagery.

 ## Publisher
 A publisher is an individual or company that owns an advertising zone such as a website or newsletter.
-The publisher create and manage advertising areas, and provide transmitted advertisements to customers through advertising zones.
+The publisher creates and manages advertising areas, and provides transmitted advertisements to customers through advertising zones.

 ## How's Ad Campaign Delivered

 ### 1. Connect ad campaign to publisher's zone

-To delivery an ad campaign, ad campaign has to be connected to the publisher’s zone.
+To deliver an ad campaign, the ad campaign has to be connected to the publisher’s zone.
 The campaign can be connected by creating a Placement.

 #### Creating a Placement